joinsunfish/IvfSuccessCalculator/README.md

 ## Response

-The response can come in the form of an HTML page, plain text, or some other user-understandable format.
+The web front-end should display the response in a user-friendly way.
+There are no requirements on how this is done - if the front-end posted a web form, the back-end can respond with the HTML containing the result.
+If you decided to create a Single-Page Application and leverage the server as an API, then do whatever makes sense for your SPA to display the result.

 ## Submission

 Please create a public repository on GitHub (or your favorite Git hosting platform) and email the link to mpigott@joinsunfish.com.
-The README should include how to run your code and instructions for how to create a request for calculating an IVF success rate, sending that request, and receiving the response.
+The README should include how to run your code and instructions for how to launch the web server.